hyperledger/toc/project-reports/2024/2024-Q2-Hyperledger-Web3j.md

 # Overall Activity in the Past Quarter

-- TODO
+- 100+ commits and 30 PRs merged in Web3j core.
+- commits and 34 PRs merged across all other Web3j repositories.
+- Fixed bugs, issues, and vulnerabilities, and updated Java and Kotlin versions.
+- Simplified and fixed the release process of Web3j after migrating to the Hyperledger GitHub organization.
+- Upgraded to Gradle 8.7 and updated all dependencies.
+[Check Announcement](https://medium.com/web3labs/boost-dev-efficiency-security-with-web3js-gradle-8-7-upgrade-d8435a9fb990).
+- Hyperledger Mentorship Program - Mentees started working on web3j-android.
+[Check project roadmap](https://wiki.hyperledger.org/display/INTERN/Project+Plan+-+Hyperledger+Web3j%3A+Enhancing+Android+Support+with+Updated+web3j-android+Integration).
+- Set up a fortnightly contributors call.
+A few people joined the call, but it is not very successful yet.
+- The Discord channel was active with questions and announcements of new releases.

 # Current Plans

-- Fixing Bugs/issues in Web3j
+- Fixing Bugs and issues in Web3j.
-- Getting web3j-android fixed
+- Getting web3j-android fixed for newer android versions.
-- Adding support for account abstraction in Web3j
+- Adding support for account abstraction in Web3j.

 # Maintainer Diversity